 Gabriella Pescucci has worked with greats such as Martin Scorsese and Sergio Leone, reconstructing the sense of an era in incredible detail from meticulous documentation, while for visionary geniuses such as Federico Fellini and Terry Gilliam, she has succeeded in giving shape to fantastic, dreamlike worlds, drawing inspiration from figurative art.

 In 1989, she won an Oscar nomination for her work on “Le avventure del barone di Münchausen” (The Adventures of Baron Munchausen) by Gilliam, before finally winning the award in 1994 for “L’età dell’innocenza” (The Age of Innocence) by Martin Scorsese.
-Over the years, she has also collected a total of 4 Nastri d’Argento awards and two David di Donatello awards, working on films including “La città delle donne” (City of Women) by Fellini (1980) and “Il nome della rosa” (The Name of the Rose) by Jean-Jacques Annaud (1986).
+Over the years, she has also collected a total of 7 Nastri d’Argento awards, two David di Donatello awards and two BAFTA (British Academy of Film and Television Arts), working on films including “La città delle donne” (City of Women) by Fellini (1980) and “Il nome della rosa” (The Name of the Rose) by Jean-Jacques Annaud (1986).

 "Nero might not have been a star, but he had an ego as big as a skyscraper.
 The story that has reached us, through all those centuries, is fragmented, made up of incomplete accounts and episodes, not all of which actually happened, and in reality, he was a great emperor, beloved by the people and by his subjects.
 In recent years, historians have redeemed Nero’s image somewhat, lifting the blame for the great fire that devastated Rome in 64 from his shoulders.
 Nero remains a very difficult character to understand, partly because in those days, power was infinite and so was the fear of losing it.
 I will attempt, through my work, to convey the madness and genius of this extraordinary moment in history." .